How to Save Money When Buying stainless steel investment casting parts

 9 Factors Impact Casting Cost

-Every metal casting is custom, but these 9 factors affect the price of a casting.
+Every metal casting is unique, but these nine factors significantly influence casting prices.

 1. Material

-Which metal you using plays a big role in cost.
-General alloy prices are different metal to metal, but exact prices can vary day by day.
+The type of metal used plays a substantial role in cost.
+General alloy prices vary from metal to metal, with precise prices fluctuating daily.

 Aluminum

-At Batesville Products, we cast aluminum A356.
-A356 is used across 70+ industries, is medical and food safe, and can be heat treated, anodized, and coated for versatile applications.
-Other advantages of aluminum include: lightweight, strong, flexible, corrosion resistance, conductivity, heat transfer, and recyclability.
+At Batesville Products, we cast aluminum A356, which serves over 70 industries, is food and medical safe, and can be heat-treated, anodized, and coated for versatility.
+Additional advantages of aluminum include its lightweight nature, strength, flexibility, corrosion resistance, conductivity, heat transfer, and recyclability.

 Zinc